Jay4242/render-visual/README.md

 ./render-visual song.wav song.mp4
 ```

+Options:
+  --rainbow-bg   Enable rainbow background animation.
+  --lava         Enable lava background animation.

 The program will render the visualisation at 30 FPS, and encode the result with FFmpeg (using H.264 video and AAC audio).

 ## Notes

 - The renderer is based on the Musializer codebase; see the Musializer repository for the full project.
-- The output video resolution is fixed to 1600×900 (16:9) and can be changed by editing the `RENDER_FACTOR` macro in `render-visual.c`.
+- The output video resolution is fixed to 1920×1080 (16:9) as defined by `RENDER_WIDTH` and `RENDER_HEIGHT` in `render-visual.c`.
 - If you encounter “could not write into ffmpeg pipe” errors, ensure FFmpeg is correctly installed and that you have write permissions in the current directory.

 - Original project: [Musializer](https://github.com/tsoding/musializer)